openmc-dev/openmc/docs/source/io_formats/settings.rst

   *Default*: histogram

 :pair:
-  For a "mixture" distribution, this element provides a distribution and its corresponding probability.a
+  For a "mixture" distribution, this element provides a distribution and its corresponding probability.

   :probability:
-    An attribute or ``pair`` that provides the probability of a univatiate distribution within a "mixture" distribution.
+    An attribute or ``pair`` that provides the probability of a univariate distribution within a "mixture" distribution.

   :dist:
     This sub-element of a ``pair`` element provides information on the corresponding univariate distribution.